PennyHow/PyTrx/README.md

 <h3>PyTrx citations</h3>

 We are happy for others to use and adapt PyTrx for their own processing needs.
-Please refer to the following key publication and Digital Object Identifier (DOI) where possible:<br>
+If used, please cite the following key publication and Digital Object Identifier (DOI) where possible:<br>

 <h3>How et al. (2018) PyTrx: A Python toolbox for deriving velocities, surface areas and line measurements from oblique imagery in glacial environments.
 Geoscientific Instrumentation, Methods and Data Systems Discussion, <a href="https://doi.org/10.5194/gi-2018-28">doi:10.5194/gi-2018-28</a>, In Review.</h3> <br>

-If you use PyTrx for scientific papers, please also cite some of our previous work which is listed below: <br>
+If you use PyTrx for scientific papers, please also include some of our work using PyTrx which is listed below: <br>

 <b>*PyTrx used for detection of supraglacial lakes and meltwater plumes*</b><br>
 How et al. (2017) Rapidly changing subglacial hydrological pathways at a tidewater glacier revealed through simultaneous observations of water pressure, supraglacial lakes, meltwater plumes and surface velocities. <i>The Cryosphere</i> 11, 2691-2710, <a href="https://doi.org/10.5194/tc-11-2691-2017">doi:10.5194/tc-11-2691-2017</a><br>